 Configure attributes for the subconfiguration.

-See RADIUS Server for information about configuring the subconfiguration attributes.
+Refer to RADIUS server for information about configuring the subconfiguration attributes.

-Click Add to add the configuration for the RADIUS client to the overall RADIUS Server service’s configuration.
+Click Add to add the configuration for the RADIUS client to the overall RADIUS server service configuration.

 If you have multiple RADIUS clients that will connect to the AM RADIUS server, add a subconfiguration for each client.

-It is not necessary to configure all your RADIUS clients when you configure the RADIUS Server service initially—you can add and remove clients over time as you need them.
+You don’t need to configure all your RADIUS clients when you configure the RADIUS server service initially—you can add and remove clients over time as you need them.

 At a minimum, set the Enabled field to

-See RADIUS Server for information about configuring the RADIUS Server service’s global attributes.
+Refer to RADIUS server for information about configuring the RADIUS server service’s global attributes.

 The RADIUS server starts immediately after you save the configuration if the Enabled field has the value

-Any time you make changes to the RADIUS Server service configuration, they take effect as soon as you save the changes.
+If you make changes to the RADIUS server service configuration, the changes take effect as soon as you save them.